Rev 3: 04/26/2023

 MSDS: Material Safety Data Sheets are required by the Occupational Safety and Health Administration's (OSHA) Hazardous Communication Program to identify substances that are used or contained in materials that may be hazardous to human health.
 Although batteries are classified as "articles" and do not require MSDS, cell manufacturers and battery pack manufacturers normally provide them.
 In 2013 OSHA has revised their hazardous communication program to be in harmony with the Global Harmonized System (GHS) and has renamed the safety sheets to Safety Data Sheets (SDS).

 Nominal voltage: Approximate midpoint voltage, during discharge, of a fully charged battery cell.
-This varies by chemistry with common examples below:
+This varies by chemistry with common examples and nominal voltages below:

 Open circuit voltage - OCV: Voltage across the terminals of a battery when no external current is flowing and not under load.
 The OCV is typically higher than a battery's nominal voltage.